Carnivore Diet Macros, Food Lists & Meal Plans

 • Vegetables, including root vegetables

 Beverages recommended on the diet include water, coffee (no sugar or sweeteners), and tea.
 Some alcohol is allowed in moderation.
-The website advises that “an occasional glass of dry wine is permissible, as is an occasional scotch, whiskey, vodka, or tequila.”
+Some carnivore diet websites advise that “an occasional glass of dry wine is permissible, as is an occasional scotch, whiskey, vodka, or tequila.”

 Also, it should be noted that recipes may include some limited plant-based foods, such as mushrooms or herbs for flavoring.
 However, these will only contribute minimal carbohydrates to your meal plan.

 There are no specific recommended or assigned macros on the carnivore diet.
-In fact, Baker even suggests that you don’t worry about macros at all, but instead focus on food choices rather than animal-based diet macros.
+In fact, Baker even suggests that you don’t worry about macros at all, but focus on food choices instead.
 You also don’t need to count calories on this diet plan.

-Even though there are no prescribed macro ratios for the carnivore diet, you are likely to consume 65% to 80% of your calories from fat, 20% to 35% of your calories from protein, and 0% to 10% of calories from carbs.
+Even though it is not required, some fans of the diet still track macros on the carnivore diet.
+There are no prescribed macro ratios for the carnivore diet, but estimates suggest you are likely to consume 65% to 80% of your calories from fat, 20% to 35% of your calories from protein, and 0% to 10% of your calories from carbs.

 Carbohydrates on the carnivore diet come primarily from dairy.
 Dairy foods contain lactose, a form of sugar.
 So, you are advised to seek out dairy products with as little lactose as possible, such as heavy cream, butter, and hard cheeses.
 Keeping your carb intake lower helps to get and keep your body in a state of ketosis, where your body uses fat for fuel instead of glucose (sugar).

-Carnivore diet macros do not meet the recommendations provided by the Dietary Guidelines for Americans (DGA), which suggest adults consume 20-35% of calories from fat, 45-65% of calories from carbohydrates, and 10-35% of calories from protein.
+Because the carb intake is so low, the carnivore diet does not meet the recommendations provided by the Dietary Guidelines for Americans (DGA), which suggest adults consume 20-35% of calories from fat, 45-65% of calories from carbohydrates, and 10-35% of calories from protein.
+(2)

 To compile a few days’ worth of carnivore diet meal plans, recipes from the carnivore diet website were run through a nutrition calculator to calculate macros and calories.
 You’ll see nutrition facts for each meal below to show how your carnivore diet macros might look.